From the books:

 have been me.

-I can’t
+I

-you don’t see the promised results, the problem can’t be that the messages are wrong, but that you’re not listening to them well
+when you don’t see the promised results, the problem can’t be that the messages are wrong, but that you’re not listening to them well

 enough.
 It becomes a moral issue instead of a scientific and biochemical one.
-This

-happens to overweight people every day.
+This happens to overweight people every day.
 We’ve come to see obesity as a

 society, heavy people are the last acceptable targets.
 We see them as lazy.